vuhung16au/pdf-splitter/cypress/e2e/BROWSER_TEST_RESULTS.md

 ## Overview

 We have successfully implemented browser compatibility testing for the PDF Splitter application.
-These tests ensure that the application functions correctly across different web browsers, including Chrome, Firefox, and Safari.
+These tests ensure that the application functions correctly across different web browsers, including Chrome, Microsoft Edge, Firefox, and Safari.

 ## Implementation Details